HOW TO GET GIGS

 Create hype and build demand

 The Internet is an especially powerful tool for building the fan base of your band.
-Through social networking websites, it is relatively easy for things shared to large audiences, or maybe even go viral!
+Through platforms like Instagram, TikTok and YouTube, it is relatively easy for content to be shared to large audiences, or maybe even go viral!
+If you want to take your online presence further, check out our 60 tips on how to promote your band.

 Focus on growing an online fan base and build some demand.
 If there are enough people wanting you to play, and you can demonstrate a strong following, it is less likely that promoters are going to ignore you when approached.